 Missing teeth over a period of time can cause your jawbone to atrophy or resorb.
 This often results in poor quality and quantity of bone suitable for the placement of dental implants as well as long term shifting of remaining teeth and changes to facial structure.
 Fortunately, we have the ability to grow bone where it is needed.
 This not only gives us the opportunity to place implants of proper length and width for maximum stability, but it also gives us a chance to restore functionality and aesthetic appearance.

-For more information about bone grafting in Irvine, California, or to set up an appointment with Dr. Jason Straw or Dr. Jennifer Jones, please call us at 949-727-7000 today!
+For more information about bone grafting in Irvine, California, or to set up an appointment with Dr. Jason Straw or Dr. Brian Goo, please call us at 949-727-7000 today!
 Our oral surgeons may recommend one of the following services offered at Orange County Oral Surgeons & Dental Implant Center:

 Bone grafting can prepare implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia.
 In addition, special membranes may be utilized that dissolve under the gum to protect the bone graft, as well as encourage bone regeneration.
 This is called guided bone regeneration, or guided tissue regeneration.